ickk/sinter/README.md

 [docs.rs](https://docs.rs/sinter) |
 [github](https://github.com/ickk/sinter)

-This crate exposes an interned string type, [`IStr`], through a fast thread-safe global interning pool.
+An easy to use & fast global interning pool.

-Interned strings are stored contiguously* in memory, which may help with memory locality and fragmentation in some circumstances. *Additional pages of memory for the interned strings are allocated as required, doubling in size with each successive page to amortise the cost of the underlying allocations.
+Interned strings are stored contiguously in memory, which may help with memory locality or fragmentation.
+Additional pages of memory for the interner are allocated as required, doubling in size with each successive page - amortising the cost of the underlying allocations.

-Calling [`intern`] on a string that has already previously been interned is fast (& lockless), though still more expensive than holding onto and re-using an extant [`IStr`].
+Calling [`intern`] on a string that has already previously been interned is fast & lockless, though still potentially more expensive than holding onto an [`IStr`] you already have.

-In the worst case [`intern`] can be somewhat expensive, since if the string doesn't already exist in the pool some synchronisation with other threads is required, and may require allocating a new memory page for the pool.
+In the worst case a call to [`intern`] can be relatively expensive, since if the string doesn't already exist then some synchronisation with other threads is required, and the operation may also require allocating a new memory page for the pool.

 `IStr`
 ------